WrinkleXuan/Graph-FLow/README.md

 We will collate our whole code as soon as possible.

-## Visulatiztion on GastricCancer and Synpase
+## Visualization on GastricCancer and Synpase
 ![kd_visualization_new](https://user-images.githubusercontent.com/84963829/184932933-2bcd6ed3-0b14-4560-9f59-fe73a77a49c0.png)

 ![visualization](https://user-images.githubusercontent.com/84963829/184933017-f05f802d-6200-4a75-bef4-83397cae993d.png)

-## Visulatiztion of components ablation on GastricCancer and Synpase
+## Visualization of components ablation on GastricCancer and Synpase
 ![ablation_visualization](https://user-images.githubusercontent.com/84963829/184933096-c3dc1224-ae42-4701-a6bc-709d31a20aa8.png)

-## Visulatiztion on GastricCancer and Synpase with different student (Teahcer is TransUnet)
+## Visualization on GastricCancer and Synpase with different student (Teahcer is TransUnet)
 ![student_visualization](https://user-images.githubusercontent.com/84963829/184933185-901905eb-3036-4478-8d7e-8ca987be9c98.png)

-## Visulatiztion of semi-supervised learning on GastricCancer and Synpase
+## Visualization of semi-supervised learning on GastricCancer and Synpase
 ![semi_supervisied_visualization](https://user-images.githubusercontent.com/84963829/184933241-0d04bbab-4684-4f23-8e7d-5c3849eaff9e.png)

 ## Performance on GastricCancer and Synapse